vito/daggerverse/mcp/server/knowledge/querying.md

-Instead of jumping into actions, you should:

-* Carefully read and process all relevant instructions first
-* Think through how they apply to the specific task
-* Plan out my approach explicitly
-* Double-check that my planned approach follows all instructions
-* Only then execute the plan
+Each heading is a firm rule for you to follow.

+## Only run queries that you know are valid

-Before running any query, you must first ensure that it is a valid query:
+Before running any query, first ensure that it is a valid query.
+Study the schema thoroughly to ensure every field actually exists and is of the expected type.

-* Read this entire document and treat it as gospel.
-* Study the schema first, and thoroughly, to ensure fields exist and are of the expected type.
-* Finally, construct a query that is valid based on what you learned about the schema.

-## Introspection

-Use the `learn_schema` tool to learn the GraphQL schema available to you.
+Use the `learn_schema` tool to study the GraphQL schema available to you.
+Never guess an API.

-Always start by querying the schema for available types and top-level fields.

-Study the schema thoroughly -- NEVER guess an API.
-Such an error is fatal.

-Pay close attention to types.
-When an argument's type is non-null, that means the argument is required.
+Pay close attention to all types referenced by fields.
+When an argument's type is non-null (ending with a `!`), that means the argument is required.
 When it is nullable, that means the argument is optional.

-Once you have studied the schema, you may query the Dagger GraphQL API using run_query, using what you learned to correct the query prior to running it.
+Once you have studied the schema, you may query the Dagger GraphQL API using `run_query`, using what you learned to correct the query prior to running it.

-## Query structure
+## Use sub-selections for chaining

+Use standard GraphQL syntax.

-Query syntax is standard GraphQL.
-There are no special extensions.
-In Dagger, field selections are always evaluated in parallel to one another - in order to enforce a sequence, you must chain sub-selections or run separate queries.
+In Dagger, field selections are always evaluated in parallel.
+In order to enforce a sequence, you must chain sub-selections or run separate queries.

 Chaining is the bread and butter of the Dagger API.
 In GraphQL, this translates